 If you need to transition your cat’s diet more quickly, still do the 20–25% increases in the new diet every 3–4 days — just ditch a proportion of the original diet and sub in some boiled white rice.
 Consider also adding a veterinary/feline probiotic to their meals, too.

 Many human foods are not suited for cats and can cause stomach upset.
 Additionally, feeding them table scraps encourages begging, will be a much more difficult habit to break later, and makes them less likely to eat their proper food.
+Feeding table scraps can also lead to overfeeding your cat without you realizing it.

 If you see any of these signs, do not wait to contact your veterinarian because they can be signs of a more serious condition.
 Cats are masters at hiding illness—the ‘wait and see’ method can be dangerous.